 This may be due to the fact the adhesive sticks ONLY to your arm, with no actual attachment to the Freestyle Libre.
 While Abbott probably prefer that, I think it is letting down the Bubble and is an area that could do with significant improvement.
 I would not feel comfortable entering a pool while wearing the Bubble with only it’s original adhesive to secure it in place.

-I have gotten around this by using alternative methods to secure the Bubble.
+I have gotten around this by using the adhesive stickers from the MiaoMiao Libre CGM to secure the Bubble from when I had one previously.
 Since making the switch it has held in place with no concerns.

 You can purchase a holder direct from Bubble for €9.99.
 I prefer not to have additional strapping on my arm but it could be something to consider.